planetary-research/pre-launch-website/docs/index.rst

 At the 2025 Lunar and Planetary Science Conference, we will be making an open call for editors, associate editors, and members of the steering committee and media team.

-To see who is involved in the initiative, check out our :ref:`LPSC abstract <abstracts>`!
+To see who is involved in the initiative, check out our :ref:`abstracts <abstracts>`!